withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 - Astro has built-in support for Markdown, and integrations for using MDX files and React components.

 - Astro has support for installing NPM packages, including ones for React.
 You may be able to keep some of your existing React components and dependencies.

+## Installing Astro

+You start migrating from Gatsby to Astro with one of two methods:
+- Create a new Astro project using `npm create astro@latest -- --template minimal`, then copy your existing Gatsby project files over to your new Astro project.
+- Update your project dependencies in `package.json` and follow all the steps to [install Astro manually](/en/install/manual/) in your existing Gatsby project.

+## Configuring your `public/` and build directories

+Gatsby uses the `public` directory for its build output, and directory named `static` for public assets.
+Astro uses `dist/` by default for the build output and uses `public/` for static assets.

+You can safely discard Gatsby's `public` directory, as you will no longer need its build output.
+Then, rename the `static` folder to `public`.

+- You should have an `index.astro` page that does not use any layout.

 ## Community Resources